Refreshing, robust and tasty, watermelons are always appreciated in any healthy diet.

-Likewise, the ability for a dog to digest fruits and vegetables is pretty different to that of their human masters.
+Likewise, the ability of a dog to digest fruits and vegetables is pretty different from that of their human masters.

 Nevertheless, if you feed your dog watermelon in moderation, then yes – watermelon is good for dogs.

 Watermelon is extremely highly packed with vitamins, potassium and hydrating qualities.
-In fact, over 90 per cent of a watermelon is made up of water, which is a big part of why they are so juicy and refreshing.
+Over 90 percent of watermelon is made up of water, which is a big part of why they are so juicy and refreshing.

 A lot of dog owners like to keep slices of fresh watermelon in a sealed refrigerator container to take with them to the park on a hot day.

-It’s a good way to energise and revitalise a dog who’s been running around in the heat a lot, especially if you’re running low on water or there aren’t good facilities for getting a drink for your dog at your local park.
+It’s a good way to energize and revitalize a dog who’s been running around in the heat a lot, especially if you’re running low on water or there aren’t good facilities for getting a drink for your dog at your local park.

-Instead, toss your grateful pup a slice of watermelon, and you’ll find that he or she is able to get some much needed hydration into the system pretty efficiently.
+Instead, toss your grateful pup a slice of watermelon, and you’ll find that he or she can get some much-needed hydration into the system pretty efficiently.

 However, this fruit isn’t just a good way to hydrate your dog.
 It can be diced up as a refreshing dessert for a dog, for example, or it can be used to add a little naturally occurring vitamin content to your pet’s diet.